isabella232/lambda-sam/enhancedRDS/README.md

 [here](https://github.com/signalfx/enhanced-rds-monitoring)
 and build the deployment package.
 5. Create and configure the Lambda function.

-#### Choose security preferences regarding your SignalFx access token
-The Lambda function requires your SignalFx access token to route the metrics to your organization.
-The token will be saved as an environment variable for the function.
-While Lambda encrypts all environment variables at rest and decrypts them upon invocation, AWS recommends that sensitive information be encrypted using a KMS key before the creation of the function and decrypted at runtime within the code.
-Either scheme can be configured using the Serverless Application Repository template.

 ## Deploying through the Serverless Application Repository